klamma/ar-for-eu-book/_chapters/chapters/mapgazegesture.md

 Deactivate the "Auto Start Observer" - we will build our own user interface (UI) for starting and stopping the scan.
 Do the same with the SpatialUnderstanding: deactivate the option "Auto Begin Scanning".

-Short cut: If you just want the SpatialMapping to anchor your game objects, you can leave the "Auto Start Observer" and "Auto Begin Scanning" on and ignore the next section on how to build a UI for scanning rooms.
+Shortcut: If you just want the SpatialMapping to anchor your game objects, you can leave the "Auto Start Observer" and "Auto Begin Scanning" on and ignore the next section on how to build a UI for scanning rooms.

 <figure>
     <img src="{{pathToRoot}}/assets/figures/mapgazegesture/2 - spatialmapping.png" style="align:left; width: 40%; height: 40%; border: 15px solid;